 Reach out to friends, old and new.

 It's extremely likely that others feel exactly the same way you do.
 Talking to others or a loved one about how you're feeling can really help, especially close friends from your hometown.
 Maybe there are others in your dorm or classes who are from out of town too.
 Make those new connections while keeping old ones.
-The goal isn't to stop thinking about home — it's to overcome loneliness, and making new friends with roommates and classmates is a great way to do that.
+The goal isn't to stop thinking about home — it's to overcome homesickness and loneliness, and making new friends with roommates and classmates is a great way to do that.

 Every college has tons of ways for students to get involved in activities on campus.
 Take advantage of campus activities or even ask people if they want to study or hang out.
 NMC offers exciting student organizations and events.
 You'll meet new people with similar interests who might be going through the same changes you are.
 Remember that you're not the only new person!
 College is a time of change for everyone, regardless of whether or not they're away from home.